CounterpartyDTC/dpnode/README.md

 # Let's build all machines
 fig build

-# dogecoind has to sync first
-fig up -d dogecoind
+# start the beast

-# And now start all the other components
+# CTRL-C then stops only the log tail, not the components
-fig up
+fig up -d ; fig logs

+# check the status of each node with:
+# (each component should have the status 'up'
+fig ps

+# Usually dogepartyd doesn't have enought time to start, restart with:
+fig scale dogepartyd=1
 ```